Humad/MovieGuide-API.AI/README.md

 Alternatively, you can interact with Movie Guide on your browser by going [here](https://bot.api.ai/3ade4c0c-0b75-4fb9-a659-1518e26c6207)

+Update (5/9/2017): One of the APIs used in the development of this project has since changed.
+This results in MovieGuide not being able to give the correct ratings for some movies.

 # What does it do?
 Movie Guide offers information to the user about movies.
 Users can interact with it using their voice or through text.